SilentNightSound/GI-Model-Importer/Guides/UsageInstructions.md

 (AKA I don't want to read through everything right now and just want to perform basic model edits)

-(See https://github.com/SilentNightSound/GI-Model-Importer/blob/main/Guides/MonaWalkthrough.md for a step-by-step walkthrough of this with removing Mona's hat)
+(See [Mona Walkthrough](MonaWalkthrough.md) for a step-by-step walkthrough of this with removing Mona's hat)

 1. In blender, go to File -> Import -> 3DMigoto Frame Analysis Dump (vb.txt + ib.txt)